Codaea/shortener/README.md

 it would top out on the current jmeter test at 613ms to create a link, and viewing at 282ms. with 1200 new links a second and 1370 new links a second

+this was mostly database usage though, and if we use in memory go and redis it would go faster.